 The Adjusted EPS target is weighted 75% of total non equity incentive compensation opportunity, and the Return On Assets target weighted 25% of total non equity incentive compensation opportunity.
 Performance above target(s) results in incentive compensation greater than the target percentage of salary; performance below target(s) results in non equity incentive compensation lower than the target percentage of base salary.
 The target multipliers are highly leveraged both above and below target performance.
-The maximum multiplier of 200% is achieved at Adjusted EPS at 14% over target and the minimum multiplier of 0% is effective at Adjusted EPS 20% below target; for Return On Assets, the maximum multiplier of 200% is achieved at Return On Assets of 140% of target and the minimum multiplier of 0% of target.
+The maximum multiplier of 200% is achieved at Adjusted EPS at 14% over target and the minimum multiplier of 0% is effective at Adjusted EPS 20% below target; for Return On Assets, the maximum multiplier of 200% is achieved at Return On Assets of 140% of target and the minimum multiplier of 0% is effective at Return On Assets of 60% of target.